CyberDefender369/Active-Directory-Home-Lab/README.md

 ## Description

-This endeavor concentrated on establishing fundamental configurations within Active Directory (AD).
-The scope of the project included the creation of an Organizational Unit (OU), the deployment of a Domain Controller (DC), and the configuration of a Dynamic Host Configuration Protocol (DHCP) server, among other elements.
-Basic networking configurations were executed to establish system integration.
+This Active Directory home lab project comprises two distinct components, and equips learners with practical skills in Active Directory administration and real-world scenarios.

+Part 1: Fundamental Active Directory Configurations
+*	Deployment of a Domain Controller (DC): Set up a Domain Controller, the cornerstone of any Active Directory infrastructure.
+*	Implementation of a Dynamic Host Configuration Protocol (DHCP) Server:  Established DHCP services to dynamically allocate IP addresses to network devices.
+*	Network Address Translation (NAT) Server Setup: NAT server facilitates communication between internal and external networks.
+*	Group Policy Management (GPM) Enhancements: Aligned GPM with CIS Benchmarks recommendations to bolster security.
+*	Basic Networking Configurations: Established essential network settings to ensure seamless communication.

+Part 2: Real-World Scenarios
+* Employee Onboarding: Documented the process of integrating a new employee into the Active Directory environment.
+* Password Reset Procedure: Covers how to securely and efficiently reset password for user.
+* Account Unlocking: Outlined the steps to unlock user account when necessary.
+* Account Disabling: Procedure details how to disable account in compliance with security protocols.

 ## Languages and Utilities Used